 Could you expand on what the New Zealand motocross scene is like?
 Despite being so separated from the major motocross markets of America and Europe, there seems to be a number of high-profile riders who come out of NZ: Ben Townley, Cody Cooper, Courtney Duncan, and Josh Coppins to name a few.
 There seem to be more waiting in the wings as well.
 Where is this talent coming from and how is it cultivated?

 That’s a weird one, aye?
-I’m not particularly familiar with how Ben Townley came up, but I’m aware of what’s done.
+I’m not particularly familiar with how Ben Townley came up, but I’m aware of what he’s done.
 Same thing with Cody and Josh.
-I could tell you thought that those guys probably did the same thing that young kids out here are doing now, and that’s racing every weekend on the farmlands down south.
+I could tell you though that those guys probably did the same thing that young kids out here are doing now, and that’s racing every weekend on the farmlands down south.
 (Our series is in fact called “The Southern Series” for that very reason.)
 Farmers rip up their land, build a few jumps on it, then invite people to come out and race.
 It gets gnarly, too!
 The courses are not manicured by any means and become rough as guts.

 As I mentioned, I’m not familiar with the others, but Courtney lived 40 minutes up the road from me, and I can tell you that almost every weekend she was on the farms racing against the boys and beating them silly.
 She’s just so determined, and I reckon that’s how everyone who’s found success outside of New Zealand did it.
 They just wanted it more than everyone else.